Last Updated on by

 We have no itinerary planned—we haven’t even booked our rental car yet—but we do plan to journal our experience here.

-To start, we’ll share the highlights, lowlights, and insights from the 24 hours in Johannesburg we started our trip with.
+To start, we’ll share the highlights, lowlights, and insights from the 24 hours in Johannesburg we started our trip with, plus our quick take on how it compares to Cape Town.

 24 Hours in Johannesburg

-I first heard about Johannesburg about twenty years ago when my cousins told me how their hotels were guarded by machine gun-wielding soldiers and how they couldn’t even walk a block at night.
-It sounded terrible.
+Twenty years ago was the first time I heard about Johannesburg.
+My cousins had just got back and told me how their hotels were guarded by machine gun-wielding soldiers and how they couldn’t even walk a block at night.

 And in the twenty years since, Joburg’s reputation has remained in the dumps, though not quite as bad.